PaulKinlan/paul.kinlan.me/content/2015-02-20-The-discovery-problem.markdown

 ---
+date: 2015-02-20
+description: Does the discovery problem of app stores, search and everywhere else only affect those who don&#39;t or can&#39;t market?
 slug: the-discovery-problem
-date: 2015-02-20
+summary: 'The \"discovery problem\" is often a marketing challenge.
+Success depends on marketing spend, placement, and conversion.
+We need to shift from keywords and SEO to matching user intent.
+Search advertising and Web Intents work because they understand intent.
+There are two types of marketing: intent-based (within a marketplace) and blunt (outside a marketplace).
+Blunt marketing is prevalent on mobile due to poorly matched app store search and user intent.
+Effective discovery relies on matching intent and quality.
+Web apps face the same discovery challenge until we can connect user intent with available apps.'
+tags:
+- discovery
+- marketing
+- user intent
+- app store
+- web apps
+- search
+- mobile
+- seo
+- web intents
-title: "The discovery problem."
+title: The discovery problem.
-description: "Does the discovery problem of app stores, search and everywhere else only affect those who don&#39;t or can&#39;t market?"

 ---

 I just saw: